BorklerCanCode/ex250307a/README.md

 ## Building the application

-hash_matcher/build.sh can be run to invoke all the cmake and cpack functions.
+hmatch's ./build.sh can be run to invoke all the cmake and cpack functions.
 This will create cross-compiled executables which are subsequently propogated by existing code and integrations.

 ### unit tests